hugolee003/hugolee003/README.md

 - 😊 Pronouns: He/him
 - 💡  I'm an Alumni of AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
-- 🌱 I’m also learning JavaScript, VueJs, TailwindCSS, Express and Typescript.
+- 🌱 I’m also learning JavaScript, VueJs, TailwindCSS, Express.Js, Next.Js and Typescript.
 - ⚡ When I'm not coding, I'm either playing Games like Call of Duty Mobile or I'm reading a tech article
 - 😊 I’m available for open-source projects, hackathons, internships, and entry-level opportunities.
-- 💼 Job interests: Software Engineer, Frontend Engineer, or UI Engineer (Intern or Junior level).
+- 💼 Job interests: Software Engineer, Frontend Engineer, or UI Engineer (Mid Level).
-- 📫 You can [view my resume](https://drive.google.com/file/d/14JemyepvPMe2HvX-EzePQK9P1w-bQaDw/view?usp=share_link) and contact me by sending an email to jamesegeonu003@gmail.com.
+- 📫 You can [view my resume](https://drive.google.com/file/d/1EK9yhYB3x_ik5dAHJSIO6My3TK3_jxe4/view?usp=sharing) and contact me by sending an email to jamesegeonu003@gmail.com.

 ---